CraigFoote/flatpak-maven-plugin/README.md

 </executions>
 ```

-In which can you can just do `mvn clean package`.
+In which case you can just do `mvn clean package`.

 ## TODO